Bootstrapping entanglement in quantum spin systems

-Here, we go beyond these studies by evaluating both bipartite and multipartite properties of all eigenstates.
+Here, we go beyond these studies by evaluating both bipartite and multipartite properties of all eigenstates or a particular sector of the eigenstates.
 We highlight that quantum Fisher information, as an indicator of multipartite entanglement, was initially proposed in \cite{Pezze:2007jde,Hyllus:2010zye,Toth:2010mnq} and the connection to the dynamical susceptibilities was established in \cite{Hauke:2015bnh}.

 Using the bootstrap procedure, we obtain precise values for the concurrence, tangle, residual tangle, and quantum Fisher information, which can be cross-checked using other methods.
 Although the LMG model with both types of magnetic fields can be also exactly solved using angular momentum techniques, as shown in appendix~\ref{sectionLMGangmom}, the precise solution offers only modest benefits compare to the bootstrap approach if the goal is to understand the full spectrum of eigenstates.
 Nonetheless, we present some specific results related to concurrence of two spins and quantum Fisher information for relatively large systems of specific eigenstates in appendix~\ref{sectionLMGangmom}.
 The LMG model can also be solved using exact block diagonalization, and the results obtained are presented in Appendix~\ref{sectionLMGbd}.